michaelcmartin/monocle/doc/api.md

 double mncl_raw_f64be(MNCL_RAW *raw, int offset);
 ```

-These let you pull primitive data types out of the raw bytes in a platform-independent way.
+These are accessors, that allow programmatic access to the contents of a raw data block.
+You can query the size without needing to represent the struct inside a linked language, or you can pull primitive data types out of the raw bytes in a platform-independent way.
 If you have some kind of custom binary resource, you'll be using these a lot.
 The codes at the end of each function name are:

 * s/u/f for signed/unsigned/floating point
 * A number indicating the number of bits to read